-Before House Bill 2171 was passed, the Texas Immunization Registry would allow parents/guardians to consent to have their child’s immunization records in the state’s confidential immunization registry until the age of 18.
-Once the individual turned 18, he or she had to consent to keep the records maintained – otherwise, their record would be removed from the system.
-Now, immunization records are maintained in the registry until the young adult is 26 years old.
-This allowance makes records easily accessible for traveling, enlisting in the military, college admissions, or changing health care providers.
+Before passage of House Bill 2171, the Texas Immunization Registry allowed parents/guardians to consent to have their child’s immunization records in the state’s confidential immunization registry until the age of 18.
+Once the individual turned 18, he or she had to consent to keep the records maintained – otherwise, the state would remove their record from the system.
+Now, immunization records are maintained in the registry until age 26.
+This allowance makes records easily accessible for traveling, enlisting in the military, college admissions, or changing healthcare providers.

 2019, 86th Legislative Session

-During a disaster first responders are on the front lines, so it is important they have quick and effective access to their immunization information.
 House Bill 1256 allows first responders to directly access their immunization records in times of disaster response.
+During a disaster, first responders are on the front lines, so it is important they have quick and effective access to their immunization information.

 2019, 86th Legislative Session

-A first responder’s vaccination status is vital for their protection and safety in times of disaster because they are vulnerable to wounds and possible infections.
-House Bill 1418 ensures individuals can access their vaccine history upon applying for emergency certification and recertification.
-For those who aren’t in the immunization database, they will be notified and receive information about their risk of vaccine-preventable disease exposure for their duty assignments.
+House Bill 1418 ensures first-responders can access their vaccine history upon applying for emergency certification and recertification.
+The vaccine status of first-responders is vital for their protection and safety in times of disaster because they are vulnerable to wounds and possible infections.
+Individuals not in the immunization database will receive notification and information about their risk of vaccine-preventable disease exposure for their duty assignments.